andymcgunagle/js-templatizer/README.md

 ### templatize method parameters

+The templatize method accepts an object with the following properties:

-1. #### fileToTemplatize
+1. #### fileToTemplatize property

 The file to templatize.
 If this file is in the same directory as the file that's calling the templatize method, then you can just write the file name (including the file extension).
 If they're in different directories, you'll need to write a relative path to the file to templatize.

-2. #### convertToVariables (optional)
+2. #### convertToVariables property (optional)

-This object's keys will be the strings in the file you're templatizing that you'd like to turn into variables.
-The corresponding values will become the names of the variables in the new template you'll generate.
+This object's keys will be the text in the file you're templatizing you'd like to turn into variables.
+The corresponding values will become the names of the variables in the new template.
+These variables will also become parameters in the function that's generated.

-3. #### nameOfNewFile (optional)
+3. #### nameOfNewFile property (optional)

 Allows you to name the new file the templatize method will generate.
+If this property is not included, the new file will be named **newTemplate(randomNumber).js**.

 ## ES modules